bkor-git/AD-Project/README.md

 6. [Contact](#contact)

 ## Dataset
-This folder contains the datasets used for the evaluation of the method:
+This folder contains the datasets used for evaluating the methods.
+You can either generate datasets using the provided codes and executable files, or

+- **Request Full Dataset Access**
+  The full dataset is too large to host on GitHub.
+  To request access, email [bahar.kor@tufts.edu] with the subject: "Dataset-Name Full Dataset Access Request"

   - **chenchaoticsystem** – Synthetic dataset generated using Coupled Chen Chaotic Systems.
   - **simulation** – Synthetic datasets generated from Unity Environment.

 ## Model
 This folder contains the implementations of the different models: